csirac2/snazzer/doc/snazzer-receive.md

     Even if sudo is locked down, don't give the **snazzer-receive** user the option of running arbitrary commands remotely.
 Use a shell wrapper which permits only the required sudo commands.
+    TODO: provide example
     TODO: Document shell wrapper

-    NOTE: This does not prevent data exfiltration via `sudo btrfs send`, but complicates further abuse of the account in other ways
+    NOTE: This does not prevent data exfiltration via `sudo btrfs send`, but may slow down an attacker who would abuse the account in other ways.

 - `~/.ssh/authorized_keys`: restrict originating IP address

     Use the `from` option to limit which machine the **snazzer-receive** host's ssh key may connect from.
-This might slow down an attacker who has obtained the private key somehow.
+This might force an attacker to still depend on the **snazzer-receive** host even if they have obtained the private key somehow.
+    TODO: provide example
     TODO: link to a guide on this

 - Disable interactive shells/logins